 The set includes Kylo Ren, a First Order TIE Pilot, a First Order Stormtrooper, plus a BB-9E figure

 Ages 8 to 14 years

 - Weight2.47 pounds

 Master of the universe I am!
 If traveling to distant planets in search of adventure is your thing, then grab yourself a LEGO Star Wars Yoda’s Jedi Starfighter ship and start connecting the pieces that will help you take flight.
-The Jedi Master’s spacecraft of choice comes with folding wings, front-and-top-opening minifigure cockpit, space for R2-D2, and two laser cannons – making this a classic feature to your collection.
+The Jedi Master’s spacecraft of choice comes with folding wings, a front-and-top-opening Minifigure cockpit, space for R2-D2, and two laser cannons – making this a classic feature to your collection.

 Standing over 7cm tall with a length of 15cm and 18cm in width, this little guy is on the smaller size.
-One of the less challenging Lego constructions sets, the Starfighter is more suited for kids between the ages 8 to 12 than for adults who are looking for something testing and brain boggling.
+One of the less challenging Lego constructions sets, the Starfighter is more suited for kids between the ages of 8 to 12 than for adults who are looking for something testing and brain-boggling.
 Love Lego sets?
 Check out our Lego sets for adults review for our top picks.

 Appears in Star Wars: The Clone Wars

 Includes a Yoda’s mini figure, an R2-D2 figure, Yoda’s lightsaber and extra shooter ammo

 - Weight12.8 ounces